Learning earthquake sources using symmetric autoencoders: Introduction

 where the measured displacement $d$ at spatial location $\x$ is approximately given by a multiplication in the frequency domain (convolution in time) between an apparent source function $s$ and a path-dependent Green's function $G$.
-We used $\omega$ to denote temporal frequency.
-The convolution model is limited; although it is conveniently assumed by almost all the existing methods to extract the source function via simpler deconvolution algorithms.
-This model ignores the sensitivity of the apparent source function to the type of seismic arrival, e.g., P, pP, PP, or sP ~\citep{bormann2013iaspei}.
-Contrarily, in fact a seismogram can be more accurately modeled after decomposing Green's function into e.g., $G \approx G_{\text{P}} + G_{\text{pP}} + G_{\text{sP}}$, using the high-frequency approximation to write
+We used $\omega$ to denote the temporal frequency.
+This simple convolutional model ignores the sensitivity of the apparent source function to the type of seismic arrival, e.g., P, pP, PP, or sP ~\citep{bormann2013iaspei}.
+Contrarily, in fact a seismogram can be more accurately modeled after decomposing Green's function into, e.g., $G \approx G_{\text{P}} + G_{\text{pP}} + G_{\text{sP}} + \cdots$, using the high-frequency approximation to write

 This leads to a convolution+mixer model, where several apparent source functions ($s_{\text{P}}$, $s_{\text{pP}}$ and $s_{\text{sP}}$) are mixed after undergoing unique path-specific convolutions.
-For example, the source functions of the pP and sP phases interfere with that of the P phase as they arrive with a delay of less than $50\,$s at most of the receivers for sources shallower than $\approx200\,$km.

-Furthermore, even in scenarios where the influence of the previously mentioned scattered arrivals can be neglected by isolating individual arrivals, the convolution model faces limitations.
-This is particularly evident in light of studies~\citep{kaiser2017kai} that employ multiple ruptures occurring across different fault planes in the earthquake source region to model complex earthquakes.
-While the convolution model assumes that the seismic moment density is uniform (up to a scalar multiple) in the source region, a more accurate representation of a complex earthquake involves mixing rupture episodes with different source functions, denoted as $s^1$, $s^2$, $s^3$, and so on:
+Likewise, the EGF method is ineffective for handling complex earthquake sources with multiple ruptures on various fault planes, as the single-path convolution model assumes that the seismic moment density is uniform (up to a scalar multiple) in the source region.
+A more accurate representation of a complex earthquake involves mixing rupture episodes with different source functions, denoted as $s^1$, $s^2$, $s^3$, and so on:

-Here, the convolution+mixer model acknowledges that the apparent source functions are convolved with distinct Green's functions ($G^1$, $G^2$, $G^3$, etc.) specific to the moment tensor of each rupture episode.